Signed in as:

 We are a registered 501(c)(3) International public non-profit and your donation is tax deductible.

-Public charity status is a 170(b)(1)(A)(vi)
+International Public charity status is a 170(b)(1)(A)(vi)

 Thank you!